-The use of steroids in sports is a concern for coaches, managers, parents, and peers of athletes.
-Additionally, athletes who abuse steroids have reason to be concerned themselves.
+Steroid use in sports is a concern for coaches, managers, parents, and peers of athletes, as well as the athletes themselves.

-Although steroids come with the promise of enhancing the athlete’s ability to perform, these drugs have side effects, and athletes are setting themselves up for potential complications with dependence and even addiction.
+Although steroids can enhance one’s ability to perform, they have side effects, and athletes can face complications with dependence and even addiction.
 Simply put, athletes who abuse steroids are heading down an illegitimate path.
-While steroids might give them an unfair advantage in the short-term, they also set them up for failure in more ways than one.
+While steroids might provide an unfair advantage and short-term performance boost, those who take them also set themselves up for failure in more ways than one.